Claudio Grossman: Career

 Grossman served as a lecturer in the University of Chile's Faculty of Law in 1972 and as a research fellow at the Instituto de Estudios Internacionales (Institute of International Studies) at the University of Chile in 1973.

 From 1974 to 1980, Grossman was associate professor in international law at the Department of International Organizations of the Europa Institute of the Law School of the University of Utrecht in the Netherlands.
 In August 1980, Grossman earned the Doctor in de Rechtsgeleerdheid (Doctor of the Science of Law) at the University of Amsterdam.
 His thesis was Het Beginsel van Non-Interventie in de Organizatie van Amerikaanse Staten (The Principle of Non-Intervention in the Organization of American States).

 From 1980 to 1983, Grossman was a professor in international law at the Department of Law, Universiteit Twente.

-He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.
+He serves on the Advisory Council for the Crimes Against Humanity Initiative, a program from the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis, aimed at creating the first global treaty to prevent and punish crimes against humanity.

 In November 2021, he was appointed counsel without portfolio to the prosecutor of the International Criminal Court.
-His appointment received criticism from civil society actors, for his alleged proximity to President Sebastián Piñera, at a time when the Prosecutor's Office was investigating communications denouncing the commission of crimes against humanity during the 2019 Chilean protests.
+His appointment faced criticism from civil society actors due to his alleged proximity to President Sebastián Piñera, especially at a time when the Prosecutor's Office was investigating communications denouncing the commission of crimes against humanity during the 2019 Chilean protests.